Skip to content

 1. Check out jj as a co-located jj + git repository (jj clone --colocate), cloned from your fork of jj (e.g. jjfan.github.com/jj).
 You can also use a pure Git repo if you prefer.

-2. Make sure jjfan.github.com/jj includes the gh-pages branch of the jj repo and run git fetch origin gh-pages.
+2. Make sure jjfan.github.com/jj includes the gh-pages bookmark of the jj repo and run git fetch origin gh-pages.

-3. Go to the GitHub repository settings, enable GitHub Pages, and configure them to use the gh-pages branch (this is usually the default).
+3. Go to the GitHub repository settings, enable GitHub Pages, and configure them to use the gh-pages bookmark (this is usually the default).

 4. Run the same sh script that is used in GitHub CI (details below):